 Harrisburg PA Real Estate Market Forecast 2020 – 2021

 Here is the Harrisburg, PA real estate price appreciation graph by Zillow.
-It shows us the current home price appreciation forecast of 4% till Feb 2021.
+It shows us the current home price appreciation forecast of 4% until Feb 2021.

 Harrisburg Housing Market Forecast 2021

 Here is a short and crisp Harrisburg housing market forecast for the 3 years ending with the 3rd Quarter of 2021.
 The accuracy of this forecast for Harrisburgis 83% and it is predicting a positive trend.
 LittleBigHomes.com estimates that the probability of rising home prices in Harrisburg is 83% during this period.
 If this price forecast is correct, the Harrisburg home values will be higher in the 3rd Quarter of 2021 than they were in the 3rd Quarter of 2018.

 Check this page each quarter for updates to the Harrisburg Housing Market Forecast.